Usage & Integration

 });

-if (result.status === 'complete') {
+if (signInAttempt.status === 'complete') {

-await setActive({ session: result.createdSessionId });
+await setActive({ session: signInAttempt.createdSessionId });

 router.push('/');